General affine adjunctions, Nullstellens\"atze, and dualities: Two classical examples

 \subsection{Acknowledgements.}

-The first author thankfully acknowledges partial support from a Research Fellowship at Jesus College, Cambridge, a CARMIN Fellowship at IH\'ES-IHP, a Marie Curie INdAM-COFUND-2012 Fellowship and two travel grants of the Dipartimento di Matematica {\sl Federico Enriques} of the Universit\`a degli Studi di Milano.
-The second author gratefully acknowledges partial support by the Italian FIRB ``Futuro in Ricerca'' grant RBFR10DGUA, which also made possible two visits of the first author to his Department.
-The second author is also grateful to the Department of Pure Mathematics and Mathematical Statistics of Cambridge University, to the Category Theory Seminar there, and to the first author, for inviting him to give a talk related to the present paper.
+The first author thankfully acknowledges partial support from a Research Fellowship at Jesus College, Cambridge, a CARMIN Fellowship at IH\'ES-IHP, and a Marie Curie INdAM-COFUND-2012 Fellowship.
+The second author gratefully acknowledges partial support by the Italian FIRB ``Futuro in Ricerca'' grant RBFR10DGUA.
 The second and third authors further acknowledge partial support from the Italian National Research Project (PRIN2010--11) entitled \emph{Metodi logici per il trattamento dell'informazione}.
 Parts of this article where written while the second and third authors were kindly hosted by the CONICET in Argentina within the European FP7-IRSES project \emph{MaToMUVI} (GA-2009-247584).
 The third author gratefully acknowledges partial support by the Marie Curie Intra-European Fellowship for the project ``ADAMS" (PIEF-GA-2011-299071).
+Finally, the second author wishes to express his gratitude to Dirk Hofmann for a useful conversation on the subject of this paper, and for his most valuable bibliographic and mathematical suggestions related to the general theory of concrete dual adjunctions.